otengler/CodeBeagle/readme.txt

 Binary distribution
 ===================

 There is no installation as such.
 Just unzip to a location you like and launch "CodeBeagle.exe" to start up the UI.
-To get started read help.html which is opened  by default.
 If CodeBeagle fails to launch your system probably misses the correct Microsoft Visual C++ runtime.
 To fix this download and install the "Microsoft Visual C++ 2008 SP1 Redistributable Package (x86)" from Microsoft.

 Running from source
 ===================